Amendment C170 – Gronn Place Public Housing Renewal

 As a result of these errors, the Advisory Committee has directed that a further submission period occur to enable affected parties to address the changes to the Development Plan Overlay.

-Information circulated by DHHS in response to the Directions of the Committee
+Information circulated by Department of Health and Human Services in response to the Directions of the Committee

-Below is the remaining information circulated by the DHHS (in addition to the above documents regarding the inconsistencies between the Design Framework Plan and Development Plan Overlay).
+Below is the remaining information circulated by the Department of Health and Human Services (in addition to the above documents regarding the inconsistencies between the Design Framework Plan and Development Plan Overlay).
 The below information was also circulated in response to the Directions issued by the Advisory Committee.

 Advisory Commitee Public Hearing